wink-link/winklink-doc/docs/en/architecture.md

     A[External data source] <--> B[WINkLink node] <--> C[TRON BlockChain API]
 ```

-There are three main modules as illustrated above:
+The WINkLink oracle node structure consists of three main modules, as illustrated above:

 - External data source
 - WINkLink node
 - TRON blockchain

-Above are the main components that make up the node structure of WINkLink oracle.
-We will introduce them one by one.
+Let us take a closer look at each of these modules.

 ### External Data Source

-External data source refers to the external data available to the native blockchain, including centralized exchanges, centralized oracles, stock exchange APIs, etc.
+The external data source module encompasses all the external data that is available to the native blockchain.
+This includes centralized exchanges, centralized oracles, stock exchange APIs, and other such sources of data.

 ### WINkLink Node

-WINkLink node runs task processing, monitors on-chain contract requests (via Event), retrieves data from external data sources and submits results to the blockchain.
+The WINkLink node is responsible for running task processing, monitoring on-chain contract requests (via Event), retrieving data from external data sources, and submitting results to the blockchain.

 ### TRON blockchain

-Blockchain node mainly refers to the API services provided by the TRON blockchain, including Fullnode API and Event API services.
-Through these APIs, WINkLink node can monitor specific contract events to trigger tasks, sign broadcasted transactions and return data back to **the consumer contract**.
+The TRON blockchain node primarily consists of the API services provided by the TRON blockchain.
+These include Fullnode API and Event API services.
+Through these APIs, the WINkLink node can monitor specific contract events to trigger tasks, sign and broadcast transactions, and return data back to the **consumer contract**.

-As suggested by the double-headed arrow, WINkLink node subscribes blockchain events while broadcasting transactions via API and returning data results.
+As indicated by the double-headed arrow, the WINkLink node subscribes to blockchain events while broadcasting transactions via API and returning data results.

 ## WINkLink Request Model